georevge/Video-Highlight-Detection/README.md

-# An implementation for the paper "Contrastive Learning for Unsupervised Video Highlight Detection"
+A code implementation for the paper "Contrastive Learning for Unsupervised Video Highlight Detection"